 History of the Trulaske College of Business

-The College's business programs were among the first in the nation to be accredited.
-The College was also a leader in offering PhD degrees in business-related fields.
-Many prominent early scholars were associated with the College.
+The college's business programs were among the first in the nation to be accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Many prominent early scholars were associated with the college.
 Among them were H.G.
 Brown, D.R.
 Scott and Thorstein Veblen.
-Today, there are nearly 30,000 alumni, many of whom contribute their expertise to various organizations in every state and numerous foreign countries.
+Today, more than 34,000 alumni contribute their expertise to the public and private sectors in every state in the U.S. and in a host of foreign countries.
+Trulaske alumni make up a strong global network, ready to engage with the institution as thought leaders and mentors.

-The Trulaske College of Business is currently housed in Harry and Ann Cornell Hall, a world-class teaching and research facility located immediately south of the Reynolds Alumni Center on the South Quadrangle.
-The 150,000 square foot building, which opened in May 2002, has 16 technology-rich classrooms, two computer classrooms, two student computer labs, informal student gathering space, a 118-seat lecture hall, a 500-seat auditorium, and 13 breakout rooms.
-A distance learning classroom allows two-way videoconferences, and the entire building is covered by a wireless network.
+The Trulaske College of Business is currently housed in Cornell Hall, a world-class teaching and research facility located south of the Reynolds Alumni Center on Carnahan Quadrangle.
+The 150,000-square-foot building, which opened in May 2002, has 16 technology-rich classrooms, two computer classrooms, two student computer labs, informal student gathering space, a 118-seat lecture hall, a 500-seat auditorium and 13 breakout rooms.

 The total cost of the new building was $29 million.
 In addition, the college established a $1 million endowment to provide annual funding for necessary refurbishing and upgrades.
 The State of Missouri provided just over $17 million for the facility, and MU added $750,000 for technology and infrastructure.
 The remaining $12 million was donated by alumni and friends of the college.

-The building is named for Harry Cornell—a 1950 College of Business graduate—and his wife Ann.
+The building is named for Harry Cornell, a 1950 College of Business graduate.
 For more than 40 years, Cornell served as the head of Leggett & Platt, Inc., a Fortune 500 company located in Carthage, Mo.
-The Cornells, in conjunction with Leggett & Platt, made the generous lead gift in the successful endeavor to raise private funds for the college's new building.
-They provided added gifts since then to fully fund and enhance the building.